neu-se/CS4530-Spring-2022/Assignments/project-overview.md

 ### Project Plan
 Based on the feedback that you receive from the course staff, you will propose a detailed plan to implement your new feature.
 The project plan will include:
-* Revised user stories and acceptance criteria (based on feedback on the project pitch)
+* Revised user stories and conditions of satisfaction (based on feedback on the project pitch)
-* High level architecture: Describe the key components in your feature (or how your feature relates to the existing components of Covey.Town)
+* Revised design documents (based on feedback on the project pitch)
 * Work breakdown: Map your user stories to engineering tasks.
-Assign each task to a team member (or pair of team members), provide an estimate for how long each task will take, and schedule those stories into 2 week sprints.
+Assign each task to a team member (or pair of team members), provide an estimate for how long each task will take, a rationale for that estimate, and schedule those stories into 2 week sprints.

 Your team will self-organize, as agile teams do and will use the work breakdown and schedule as the basis for weekly check-ins with your team's TA.